 Sellers may feel a buyer is negotiating in bad faith if they ask sellers to pay to correct a defect that they were aware of before they made their offer.

 Suppose you are buying “as is.”
 You signed a seller disclosure that said the roof needed to be replaced.
 An estimate to replace the roof was included with the disclosure.
 When you removed your inspection contingency, you made it conditioned on the sellers replacing the roof.
+The property was most likely priced already to reflect that it needed a new roof, so the buyer can’t really expect the seller to do the repair or replacement.

 This kind of a request would enflame some sellers.
 Emotions can run high during a residential home purchase transaction, particularly if the sellers are still occupying the property.